DENTSPLY SIRONA (NASDAQ:XRAY) Releases FY 2022 Earnings Guidance

-DENTSPLY SIRONA (NASDAQ:XRAY – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $2.35-$2.55 for the period, compared to the consensus earnings per share estimate of $2.77.
+DENTSPLY SIRONA (NASDAQ:XRAY – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $2.35-$2.55 for the period, compared to the consensus estimate of $2.77.
 The company issued revenue guidance of $4.10 billion-$4.20 billion, compared to the consensus revenue estimate of $4.23 billion.

+A number of research analysts recently commented on the company.
+William Blair cut DENTSPLY SIRONA from an outperform rating to a market perform rating in a report on Tuesday, April 19th.
+Barrington Research cut their target price on DENTSPLY SIRONA from $53.00 to $51.00 in a research report on Wednesday, May 11th.
+Credit Suisse Group dropped their price target on DENTSPLY SIRONA from $68.00 to $67.00 and set an outperform rating on the stock in a research report on Tuesday, March 1st.
+Morgan Stanley decreased their price target on DENTSPLY SIRONA from $62.00 to $52.00 and set an overweight rating for the company in a research note on Wednesday, April 20th.
+Finally, Bank of America lowered DENTSPLY SIRONA from a buy rating to a neutral rating and dropped their target price for the stock from $66.00 to $49.00 in a report on Tuesday, April 19th.
+Seven analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $52.89.

-A number of hedge funds and other institutional investors have recently modified their holdings of XRAY.
-Brinker Capital Investments LLC acquired a new position in shares of DENTSPLY SIRONA during the first quarter worth approximately $349,000.
-Raymond James Trust N.A. raised its stake in DENTSPLY SIRONA by 61.7% during the 1st quarter.
-Raymond James Trust N.A. now owns 7,042 shares of the medical instruments supplier’s stock valued at $346,000 after acquiring an additional 2,687 shares in the last quarter.
-XTX Topco Ltd acquired a new position in DENTSPLY SIRONA during the 1st quarter worth $338,000.
-Allstate Corp grew its stake in shares of DENTSPLY SIRONA by 6.1% in the fourth quarter.
-Allstate Corp now owns 5,671 shares of the medical instruments supplier’s stock worth $316,000 after purchasing an additional 324 shares in the last quarter.
-Finally, Vident Investment Advisory LLC increased its holdings in shares of DENTSPLY SIRONA by 26.6% during the fourth quarter.
-Vident Investment Advisory LLC now owns 5,102 shares of the medical instruments supplier’s stock valued at $285,000 after purchasing an additional 1,071 shares during the period.
-94.79% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Brinker Capital Investments LLC bought a new position in DENTSPLY SIRONA during the first quarter worth $349,000.
+Raymond James Trust N.A. increased its holdings in shares of DENTSPLY SIRONA by 61.7% during the first quarter.
+Raymond James Trust N.A. now owns 7,042 shares of the medical instruments supplier’s stock valued at $346,000 after purchasing an additional 2,687 shares during the period.
+XTX Topco Ltd acquired a new position in DENTSPLY SIRONA during the first quarter worth about $338,000.
+Allstate Corp grew its holdings in DENTSPLY SIRONA by 6.1% during the fourth quarter.
+Allstate Corp now owns 5,671 shares of the medical instruments supplier’s stock worth $316,000 after acquiring an additional 324 shares during the period.
+Finally, Vident Investment Advisory LLC grew its holdings in DENTSPLY SIRONA by 26.6% during the fourth quarter.
+Vident Investment Advisory LLC now owns 5,102 shares of the medical instruments supplier’s stock worth $285,000 after acquiring an additional 1,071 shares during the period.
+94.79% of the stock is owned by institutional investors and hedge funds.

 DENTSPLY SIRONA Company Profile (Get Rating)